Social Credit System Will Determine Your Value As A Human

-Right out of a dystopian nightmare comes a dark science fiction idea with the likelihood to become reality by 2020.
+Right out of a dystopian nightmare comes a dark science fiction idea with the likelihood to become a reality by 2020.
 With a population well over 1 billion, China plans to introduce a social credit system (SCS) that will give each citizen a score based on behavior and lifestyle.

 As reported by International Business Times, China’s SCS will develop a score for each person based on several characteristics like bill paying, spending habits, and even type of friends and associates.
 The publicly available score will serve as a ranking system that supposedly helps establish a person’s trustworthiness.